Westworld season 3 gets futuristic gadgets and tech right

-I've assembled a list of the most interesting gadgets from the first episode, and their real-world influences.
-If you're looking for more Westworld, check out our Westworld season 3, episode 1 recap and breakdown or our review of the first four episodes of Westworld season 3.
+I've assembled a list of the most interesting gadgets from the first two episodes, and their real-world influences.
+If you're looking for more Westworld, check out our Westworld season 3, episode 1 recap and breakdown, our Westworld season 3 episode 2 recap where we talk about that Game of Thrones and Jurassic Park Easter egg or our review of the first four episodes of Westworld season 3.

+Note: This story originally published on March 17.
+But we'll be updating this article throughout the third season of Westworld with more gadgets and technology.

 Beware: Spoilers ahead.